Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Do I detect a hint, nay a *smidge,* of sarcasm, Dora?"

-"I would consider it cheaply allegorical except it was written over a century before you made contact, so…" Dora grinned, then gestured out the window.
+"I would consider it cheaply allegorical except it was written over a century before you made contact, so..."
+Dora grinned, then gestured out the window.
 "But, hey.
 At least *our* unthinkable lifeform that steps only partially in our reality is friendly."

 Ian snorted.
 "Alright.
 Movie night?"

 "Hellboy, obviously.
 Give the funmonkeys even *more* questions."

-"You don’t have to *wrestle* them, Dora…"
+"You don’t have to *wrestle* them, Dora..."

 "Good exercise for you, then!
 We need someone who can keep Bruukky challenged."